gorums/music-mcp-rules/docs/INSTALLATION.md

 ### Method 3: Development Setup

-For contributors and developers working on the project.
+For contributors and developers working on album type classification and structure analysis features.

 #### Step 1: Clone and Setup
 ```bash